 When you ask your horse to halt, it should stay out on the circle and wait for you to approach.
 Some people like the horse to come to them when called.
 If you do this, gather the lunge line up so it doesn't drag on the ground as the horse approaches.

 Halt and Change Direction

-Ask your horse to change direction: ask it to halt, step backward, ask it to turn, change your whip and line hands, then send the horse off in the opposite direction.
+Ask your horse to change direction: ask it to halt, step backward, and turn.
+Then change your whip and line hands and send the horse off in the opposite direction.
 This will take some practice for you to become coordinated in the movement and your horse to understand what you are asking.
-Very soon, you will not have to ask the horse to halt, but be able to change direction in one fluid motion at a walk or trot.
+Very soon, you will not have to ask the horse to halt but be able to change direction in one fluid motion at a walk or trot.